Bioconductor/bioc_git_transition/doc/scenario-5-resolve-conflicts.md

-# Scenario 5: Resolve conflicts
+# Scenario 5: Resolve merge conflicts

-**Goal:** Resolve merge conflicts in branch and push to Github and Bioconductor repositories.
+**Goal:** Resolve merge conflicts in branch and push to GitHub and Bioconductor repositories.

 ## Steps:

-1. You will know you have a merge conflict, when you see something like this,
+1. You will know you have a merge conflict, when you see something like this:

     ```
     git merge upstream/master